Ann-yang00/simpact/README.md

 <img src=/images/plugin_screensnip.PNG width=60% height=60%>

 ### Summary
-Simpact (Simulated Impact) is a plugin that generates impact foley sounds with minimal, intuitive controls based on and trained using [RAVE][rave_repo].
-MIDI note ONs trigger decoded audio playback, allowing users to place notes corresponding to visual cues.
-Imported audio files are mapped into the latent space, whose perceptual quality can then be manipulated.
-The general goal of this plugin design is to assist users in creating a variety of realistic sounding impact sounds without the need for a large sample library or synthesis expertise.
+Simpact (Simulated Impact) is a plugin that generates impact foley sounds with minimal, intuitive tonal controls based on and trained with [RAVE][rave_repo].
+MIDI note ON triggers decoded audio playback, allowing users to place notes corresponding to visual cues on a DAW piano roll.
+Imported audio files are mapped into the latent space, where their perceptual quality can then be manipulated.
+The general goal of this plugin design is to assist users in creating a variety of realistic sounding impact sounds without the need for large sample libraries or synthesis expertise.

 #### Known Issues
 - latent controls are not functional
-- stutter playback after new file is imported
+- stuttering playback after new file is imported
-- importing non-audio files result in program crash
+- importing non-audio files results in program crashing

 [rave_repo]: https://github.com/acids-ircam/RAVE